 Add tea bags to the water and use a wooden spoon to stir, allowing the tea to infuse into the water.
 It’s important to heat the water until it becomes warm but not boiling.
 Once the water reaches a warm temperature, turn off the flame.

 Now, carefully place your stocking fabric pieces into the pot.
 Stir the fabric in the tea mixture, ensuring that each piece is evenly coated.
-Move the pieces around gently to promote uniform staining.
+Move the pieces of fabric around gently for uniform staining.

-After a few moments of tea staining, move the pot near the sink to make the process less messy when removing the fabric.
+After a few moments of tea staining, move the pot near the sink to make the process less messy when removing each piece of fabric.

 - free stocking pattern